cneben/react-maplibre-standalone/README.md

 `tippecanoe` main arguments:
   - `--no-tile-compression`: .
 FIXME issue reference GH.
   - `-y height`: FIXME.
-  - `-l contours`: Name of the contour polylines layer inside the geojson tiles, this name is reused in maplibre style.json contour layers configuration.
+  - `-l contours`: Name of the contour polylines layer inside the geojson tiles, this name is reused in Maplibre style.json contour layers configuration.

 You end directly with a plain `.pbf` directory: `chamonix_coutours_50m` (use mb-util to generate a `.mbtiles`).